geoholix/SignalStrengthLogger-android/README.md

 ### What is it?
-This app very simply gathers the device's location and the strength of its cellular connection at specified time and space intervals, and saves it to a Feature Service hosted on ArcGIS Online.
+This app very simply gathers the device's location and the strength of its cellular connection at specified time and space intervals, and saves it to a feature service layer hosted on ArcGIS Online.
 The app is very simple in design.
 It has a main settings page, including a switch to
     start and stop logging location and signal strength.
 The main activity also shows a line chart of the fifteen most recent signal reading values while logging.